Degenerative Disc Disease – Normal Aging Or Disease Condition?

 Characteristics Of Degenerative Disc Disease

-The highest risk factor for degenerative disc disease is genetic inheritance which accounts for 74% in the lower back and 73% in the neck.
+The highest risk factor for degenerative disc disease is genetic inheritance which accounts for about 74% in the lower back and 73% in the neck.
 The primary factors associated with genetic influence related to degenerative disc disease is disc height and disc bulging.
 Stronger genetic effects are associated with earlier onset of degenerative disc disease.

 Degenerative disc disease causes instability as the disc and surrounding tissues degenerate resulting in structural damage.
 This instability persists until the latter stages where fusion takes place.
 The instability causes increased and abnormal motion within the spine, however, movements become more painful, thus restricting overall motion.
 In the neck, instability may be noted as intolerance to prolonged static postures, fatigue and inability to hold the head up, better with external support, including hands or a collar, frequent need for self-manipulation (cracking your neck), a feeling of instability, shaking or lack of control, frequent episodes of acute attacks and sharp pain, possibly with sudden movements.
 In the lower back, the instability may present as diffuse, dull ache or a deep burning or sharp pain in the back, a feeling of weakness or an unstable back, pain may radiate to the hips or legs, and sitting intolerance – painful or discomfort when sitting.

 Where significant disc height is lost, care should be taken during lifting and when exercising especially at the end range of motions like bending or twisting.
 Pain may often occur several hours after the actual damage to a disc that already has structural damage from degenerative disc disease.
 There may be pain free or minor discomfort during these activities, however, it may result in the inability to get out of bed the next morning.
+If there are modic changes, activity can be painful and treatment resistant.
+Exercising, with modic degenerative changes, despite being commonly prescribed for back pain, can be harmful.

 It is structural failure that predominates as an indication of degenerative disc disease.
 Structural failure impairing disc function does not occur as an inevitable consequence of age and is more closely related to pain.
 Structural failure is permanent because adult discs are not capable of repairing major defects.
 Because damage to one part of the disc increases the stress on other areas, the damage is likely to spread.
 Similar to a collapsed house, a physically disrupted disc can no longer perform it’s function even though the basic parts remain.